lucianonooijen/Personal-Website/assets/blocks/experience.md

 _02/2020 - 08/2021_ ~ **Partner and techlead (part-time)**

 - Startup for helping young people develop their entrepreneurial side, investor through Bytecode
-- Development of custom backend application in Go and CMS
-- Leading development of the frontend application in React/Typescript/NextJS
-- Software architecture and infrastructure setup, deployment automation
+- Development lead, configured infrastructure, contributed to building the applications
 - Part of the management team (MT) and advisor for technical decisions

 #### Eneco / Dept Agency